2023 Best Value General Social Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Best General Social Sciences Bachelor's Degree Schools

-Out-of-state tuition fees for undergraduate students at TESU are $9,342 per year.
+TESU undergraduate students pay an average of $9,342 in tuition and fees each year.
 On average, social sciences graduates from TESU take out $22,910 in student loans while working on their Bachelor's Degree.

 TESU excels when it comes to quality.
 It’s ranked in the top 10% of all schools on our Best General Social Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.